Seizing child recieving IN treatmentTherapeutic Intranasal Drug Delivery

 Literature overview and discussion

 Trials utilizing home injections of naloxone for heroin overdoses have demonstrated some success, but routine application of this concept is limited by the need for injection training and by state laws.[16]
 These issues have led some investigators to consider intranasal naloxone since it can be delivered without a needle very easily by the lay public including family members, law enforcement and first aid workers.[17]
 There is no need to learn 1) How to administer an injection, 2) Sterile technique methods, or 3) Intravenous cannulation or injection techniques.
 In addition, administration by the nasal route may be more appealing to IVDU who fear needles.
 Finally the risk of needle stick injury will be eliminated during administration.
-Several states such as New Mexico, Massachusetts and North Carolina have adapted home layperson administered intranasal naloxone into their state regulations.[18, 22]
+Many states have now adopted home layperson administered intranasal naloxone into their state regulations.[18, 22]

 Layperson administer naloxone kits: